 Among these radioisotopes, two elements stand out: Radium and Iodine.
 Radium has multiple isotopes that are naturally occurring in the environment, with a range of halflives from a few weeks to thousands of years.
 While it has seen usage in the past in as a dubiously safe popular medicine, and as a luminescent compound, it currently sees little commercial usage [28].
-Radiums societal relevance comes not from its commercial usage, but from natural settings.
+Radium’s societal relevance comes not from its commercial usage, but from natural settings.
 Brines sourced from shales, which are sources for hydrocarbons used in hydraulic fracturing operations can contain up to 0.7nCi/L of Radium [4], and must be carefully managed.
 Radium also has been identified as a key natural tracer for groundwater discharge into the ocean, where the natural background generation of radium isotopes is by thorium and uranium [21].
 Ultimately, there is less attention devoted to its behavior with aquifer solids as compared to compounds such as 137Cs [25], and these gaps are important to fill.

 The literature is peppered with a number of sources discussing the behavior of radium on solids.
-There were a number of studies measuring radium sorption on to various solids such as ferrihydrite, muscovite, and natural estuarine sediments, reporting a range of distribution coefficients [1, 2, 6].
+There were a number of studies measuring radium sorption on to various solids such as ferrihydrite, muscovite, and natural estuarine sediments, reporting a wide range of distribution coefficients [1, 2, 6].
 These studies formed a basis for understanding radium sorption behavior, but did not address the mechanisms of sorption or surface complexation.
 Later studies included other sediments [26] and radium saw the beginnings of its current usage as a groundwater tracer [20].
 Recent studies focusing on marine sediments compiled earlier work, finding huge variability in radium Kd values, ranging from 1.2Lkg−1 to 38000Lkg−1, with orders of magnitude variation occurring even with similar media and sorbent [5].
 There has been little study of radium in fracking brines outside of pure characterization [4, 24].
 Thus there clear gaps in understanding radium behavior in fracking conditions as well as its surface complexation behavior.

 Iodine is another element of interest with one naturally abundant, stable isotope, 127I, and a few radioactive isotopes, 129I and 131I, whose major sources are anthropogenic nuclear activity [14, 19].
 127I is a crucial micronutrient for human life that is found primarily in thyroid proteins [17].
 129I and 131I are both radioactive isotopes that can incorporated into the thyroid, leading to thyroid cancer, presenting a significant health risk during nuclear release accidents.
 Understanding its transport in soils and groundwater is thus crucial for both the maintenance and protection of human health.
 Additionally, the long half-life of 129I and its low natural abundance suggest that it could be used as a tracer for nuclear material release [14].
-However, efforts to understand its transport are complicated by the its complex speciation behavior.
+However, efforts to understand its transport are complicated by complex speciation behavior.

 Figure 1: Eh-pH diagram for iodine in water at 25◦C, with highlighting of common environmental conditions from [16].